New Zealand Work Tax System: Work and Pay Your Taxes!

 In order for you to pay your taxes when working in New Zealand, you will need to apply for an Inland Revenue Department number (IRD number).
 You could work in New Zealand without an IRD number but you will be charged a “no-declaration rate” which is considerably higher than the normal rate.

-To apply for your IRD number, simply fill out the form (IR742) found in New Zealand PostShops, then once completed, hand it back in at the PostShop along with all the requested documents.
+To apply for your IRD number, simply complete an online application on the IRD website or fill out the form (IR742) found in New Zealand PostShops, then once completed, hand it back in at the PostShop along with all the requested documents.
 For more information, check out How to Get an IRD Number for Backpackers.

 Once you are IRD registered, simply give your IRD number to your employer and they will deduct your taxes for you and give you the remainder of your wage.
 Pay As You Earn… Easy!